smithevan/Python-Test-2/README.md

 2. As a team
 3. As an editor

-Each has method has its own advantage.
+Each method has its own advantage.

 You can also use unordered lists in various ways:
 - Make a list